Video games in South Korea: 1980s–1990s

-The development of those systems started slow, as the software necessary was not as available as home computers.
+The development of those systems started slowly, as the necessary software was not as available as home computers.
 Most infringing companies found ways to simply convert MSX games to the Gam*Boy, due to their similar architecture.
 Two companies, Daou Infosys and Open Production, under the Jaem Jaem Club label, were responsible for a steady flow of domestic games for Gam*Boy consoles.
 Daou was known for its licensed game from the TV animation series Agi Gongnyong Dooly, which had a game released for the MSX.
-Open Production, on the other hand, was mainly responsible for original games, although most of them were platformers similar to other famous games, however, having completely original sprites, levels and gameplay.
+Open Production, on the other hand, was mainly responsible for original games, although most of them were platformers similar to other famous games, having completely original sprites, levels and gameplay.
 Three Open Production games were published in Australia, but only in 1995 when the Master System was already dead in Korea.

 By 1990, the excitement for games developed in Korea declined.
 The lack of skill, budget, and manpower made it hard for the domestic developers to compete with imported games from Japan and the U.S. However, PC games started to rise.
-Until 1992, most of the games for PC were ports or adaptations of traditional boardgames or card games.
+Until 1992, most of the games for PC were ports or adaptations of traditional board games or card games.
 When computers able to display colored graphics became more common, the industry started to produce games that could compete with consoles on the international market.
 Big companies started to invest in the development of games and Goldstar opened an educational institute for game developers on March 8, 1993.
 Localization of the games to the Korean language also became more frequent.

-Two major Korean RPGs released in 1994: Astonishia Story, and an MS-DOS enhanced remake Ys II Special, developed by Mantra.
+Two major Korean RPGs were released in 1994: Astonishia Story and an MS-DOS enhanced remake Ys II Special, developed by Mantra.
 The latter was a mash-up of Nihon Falcom's game Ys II (1988) with the anime Ys II: Castle in the Heavens (1992) along with a large amount of new content, including more secrets than any other version of Ys II.
 Both games were a success in Korea.

 Commercial online gaming became very popular in South Korea from the mid-1990s.
 Nexus: The Kingdom of the Winds, designed by Jake Song, was commercially released in 1996 and eventually gained over one million subscribers.
 It was one of the earliest massively multiplayer online role-playing games.
-Song's next game, Lineage (1998), enjoyed even greater success gaining millions of subscribers in Korea and Taiwan.
+Song's next game, Lineage (1998), enjoyed even greater success amassing millions of subscribers in Korea and Taiwan.